hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 `env` section contains the environment type and additional (other than 8443) Ambassador port configuration.
 Vaule for proxy field under this section can be 'ambassador' or 'haproxy'

-The snapshot of the `env` section with expample value is below
+The snapshot of the `env` section with example value is below
 ```yaml
   env:
     type: "env_type"              # tag for the environment.
 Important to run multiple flux on single cluster